figuremout/figuremout.github.io/content/posts/papermod.md

 ---
-title: 'Step by step to build a blog with PaperMod like mine'
+title: 'Step by Step to Build a Blog with PaperMod'
 tags:
 - hugo
 date: 2024-06-30
-cover:
-    image: /images/papermod.png
 ---
 Follow [Installation doc](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation) to install Hugo and PaperMod.